mills-lab/vapor/README.md

 # VaPoR

-##Description
+## Description

-*VaPoR* is a structural variants (SVs) validator based on PacBio long reads.  *VaPoR* reads in BED files or VCF files in format 4.1 or newer, and the corresponding long reads in bam format to score each prediction.
+*VaPoR* is a structural variants (SVs) validator based on long reads from sequencing technology represented by PacBio.  *VaPoR* reads in BED files or VCF files in format 4.1 or newer, and the corresponding long reads in bam format to score each prediction.

-##Required third-party resources
+## Required third-party resources
 ```
 python:   https://www.python.org/
 samtools: http://samtools.sourceforge.net/
 ```
-##Usage:
+## Usage:
 Usage: vapor [Options] [Parameters]

 Options: